Between the Lions: Guest stars

-Characters from other PBS Kids shows have appeared in Between the Lions.
-Three cast members of Zoom (Rachel Redd, Kenny Yates, and Kaleigh Cronin) have appeared, teaching viewers how to read the word "Zoom."
-Several Sesame Street Muppets made cameos in Season Two and in the “Dance in Smarty Pants” music video.

-Al Roker, Jasmine Guy, Ossie Davis (along with his wife Ruby Dee), Bruno Kirby, Denyce Graves, Roma Downey, Vanessa Williams, and Jane Seymour as well as a few athletes have also made appearances to read words to the viewers, including basketball player Stephon Marbury.
+There are many special guest appearances in the show featuring well-known celebrities.
+Al Roker, India Arie, Jasmine Guy, Ossie Davis (along with his wife Ruby Dee), Bruno Kirby, Denyce Graves, Larry King, Roma Downey, Vanessa E. Williams, and Jane Seymour as well as a few athletes have also made appearances to read words to the viewers, including basketball player Stephon Marbury.
 Joe Lynn Turner sang a few songs on the show.
 LeVar Burton also appeared alongside the cast in several PBS Kids promotional spots.
+In addition, characters from other PBS Kids shows have appeared in Between the Lions.
+Three cast members of Zoom (Rachel Redd, Kenny Yates, and Kaleigh Cronin) have appeared, teaching viewers how to read the word Zoom.
+Several Sesame Street Muppets made cameos in Season 2 and the "Dance in Smarty Pants" music video.

 Segments

-Between the Lions often makes wild parodies of (often children's) programming.
-The title itself is a double entendre in that it is a play on the phrase "between the lines" and that many classic library buildings have two lions separated by the main entrance.
-Thus in order to enter the library, one must go "between the lions".
-Some recurring segments include:
+Between the Lions often makes wild parodies of (usually children's) programming.
+The title is a play on words of the phrase "read between the lines" and that many historic library buildings have two lions posted at the main entrance.
+Thus, one must go "between the lions" to enter the library.
+Examples of recurring segments (animation and live-action):

 The Monkey Pop-Up Theater: A monkey with blonde hair (monkeys are often featured as background characters or library patrons in this series) opens a pop-up book which presents a zany musical performance by monkeys who sing in operatic voices.

 The Vowelles: Three colored lips with satin gloves and wigs perform vowel songs for an audience.
-In the first few seasons, Click's hand would pick up the letters of a word from the book and transition them to their segment to establish the vowel and word family of the episode.
+In the early seasons, a grey hand would pick up the letters of a word from the book and transition them to their segment to establish the vowel and word family of the episode.
 The Vowelles are usually accompanied by Johnny Consananti and Martha Reader.
-In Season 1, the stage backdrop is not lit, leaving viewers to see only lips, and usually satin gloves and feather boas, and hair.
-In seasons 2–4, the dark stage background is replaced with a colorful silver background obviously revealing that The Vowelles are only three pairs of lips surrounded by wigs, and usually accompanied by satin gloves and feather boas, and the unidentified puppets in the audience are replaced with monkeys and Johnny Consananti is the announcer.NOTE: Martha Reader and The Vowelles is a parody of Martha Reeves and The Vandellas, a popular Motown group from the 1960s.
+In the first season, the stage backdrop is not lit, leaving viewers to see only lips, usually satin gloves and feather boas, and hair.
+In seasons 2–4, the dark stage background is replaced with a colorful silver background obviously revealing that The Vowelles are only three pairs of lips surrounded by wigs, and usually accompanied by satin gloves and feather boas, and the unidentified puppets in the audience are replaced with monkeys and Johnny Consananti is the announcer.
+Martha Reader and The Vowelles is a parody of Martha Reeves and The Vandellas, a popular Motown group from the 1960s.

 The Word Doctor with Dr. Ruth Wordheimer: Dr. Ruth Westheimer portrays "Dr. Ruth Wordheimer", a friendly therapist.
 Her two types of clients are: